 Korcula is more relaxed and less touristy than islands like Hvar or Brac.
 It’s actually the birth place of Marco Polo.
 You can see the house where he grew up in Korcula Town.
 On the opposite side of the island is the town of Vela Luka.
 There’s a cool cave to see in Vela Luka that’s worth a visit if you come in on the car ferry from Split.

 Mljet’s big attraction is Mljet National Park.
-It takes up a good portion of the island and borders two big saltwater lakes.
+Consequently it’s the island you want to visit for it’s natural beauty.
+The national park takes up a good portion of the island, bordering two big saltwater lakes.
 One of the lakes has an island with a monastery that you can take a boat to see.
-The cost to enter Mljet National Park is 125 Kuna and includes to boat trip to the monastery.
+Cost to enter Mljet National Park is 125 Kuna including a monastery boat trip.

 If you don’t have time to island hop and just want to have the experience of visiting an island, you can visit almost every Croatian island on a day trip.